fidelity/kraan/docs/dev-guide.md

 ## Deployment Guide

 A shell script is provided to deploy the artifacts necessary to test the kraan-controller to a kubernetes cluster.
-It does this using a helm client to install a helm chart containing the Kraan Controller and GitOps Toolkit (GOTK) components it uses.
+It does this using a helm client to install a helm chart containing the Kraan Controller and the GitOps Toolkit (GOTK) components it uses.

     scripts/setup.sh --help